If you are planning a village event or celebration then you may find these hints and tips from our Rural Matters Advisory Panel helpful.

 You will need a Temporary Event Notice.
 We need at least 10 days notice of your event.

 If you are planning to hold your own fireworks display then there are lots of things to think about to keep people safe.
-The Health and Safety Executive guidance on fireworks displays will help you hold a safe event.
+View Health and Safety Executive guidance on fireworks displays.

 Town parks and open spaces